I do talks to trainee-teachers on 'The Teacher & the Law' all over the country.

 https://www.gov.uk/disclosure-barring-service-check for more information.

-If you have a delicate question you want keep confidential, contact me through my Twitter handle @newteacherstalk or on through this blog.
+If you have a delicate question you want keep confidential, you can direct message me through my Twitter handle @newteacherstalk or email through this website.
 If you wish, I’ll keep your comment private and help with advice if I can.